melanchall/drywetmidi/Docs/articles/playback/Overview.md

 > }
 > ```
 >
-> With non-blocking approach you must call `Dispose` manually after you've finished work with playback object.
+> With the non-blocking approach you must call `Dispose` manually after you've finished work with the playback object.